 Raffaele Montenero Turco

-Representation of IC Power DR Operations S.A.S., operating as a subsidiary of Inkia Energy Ltd., in the preparation and negotiation of the EPC and O&M agreements for the Agua Clara Wind Farm with a capacity of 50MW in the Dominican Republic.
+Representation of IC Power DR Operations, operating as a subsidiary of Inkia Energy, in the preparation and negotiation of the EPC and O&M agreements for the 50 MW Agua Clara wind farm in the Dominican Republic.

 Representation of Invenergy and several of its subsidiaries in connection with the acquisition, development and financing of the 70 MW Campo Palomas wind farm in Uruguay.

 Representation of a Korean government-owned power company on the acquisition, development and construction, back-leverage and tax equity financing of a 160 MWac solar energy project in Texas.